GiusTex/EdgeGPT/README.md

 pip install -r EdgeGPT/requirements.txt
 ```

-4. ~Install [Cookie Editor](https://microsoftedge.microsoft.com/addons/detail/cookie-editor/ajfboaconbpkglpfanbmlfgojgndmhmc) for Microsoft Edge.~
+4. Install [Cookie Editor](https://microsoftedge.microsoft.com/addons/detail/cookie-editor/ajfboaconbpkglpfanbmlfgojgndmhmc) for Microsoft Edge.
 <img src="https://user-images.githubusercontent.com/112352961/235325561-9c85c199-8e50-484f-ac64-a25928de7281.png" width="1101" height="494" />

-5. ~Go to [bing.com](https://www.bing.com/), login to your microsoft account and copy the cookies in a file.~
+5. Go to [bing.com](https://www.bing.com/), login to your microsoft account and copy the cookies in a file.
-     ~If you can't find the extension on Microsoft Edge, follow these steps:~
+     If you can't find the extension on Microsoft Edge, follow these steps:

      <img src="https://user-images.githubusercontent.com/112352961/235325568-61ad404c-d8d7-46f5-833d-7aee2b3c9d44.png" width="451" height="478" />

-      ~1- Click the puzzle icon;~
+      1- Click the puzzle icon;

-      ~2- Click the cookie icon;~
+      2- Click the cookie icon;

-      ~3- Click the fifth option on top, to copy them.~
+      3- Click the fifth option on top, to copy them.

-   ~Now that you have copied them, go inside text-generation-webui\extensions\EdgeGPT and paste the cookies settings in cookies.txt, then rename it to cookies.json and    press enter.~
+   Now that you have copied them, go inside text-generation-webui\extensions\EdgeGPT and paste the cookies settings in cookies.txt, then rename it to cookies.json and    press enter.

-   Bing is now in open preview, so no more beta access required, and the main EdgeGPT script from acheong08 now works without cookies.
    If you have an old version, or you want to update the main script, open cmd_windows.bat, and run `pip install EdgeGPT` and `conda list EdgeGPT` to see if your version is >= 0.3.6.
    Work in progress.